saulrichardson/solstice/src/util/README.md

 Common utility functions and helpers used across the Solstice project.

-## Overview
+## Architecture Overview

-The util module provides lightweight, reusable utilities that don't fit into other domain-specific modules.
-Currently focused on:
-- **Nonce Generation**: Unique identifiers for cache-busting and request tracking
+The util module serves as a collection of lightweight, general-purpose utilities that are used throughout the Solstice system.
+It follows the principle of high cohesion within each utility and loose coupling between utilities, ensuring that each function can be used independently without complex dependencies.

+### Design Philosophy

+- **Zero Dependencies**: Uses only Python standard library
+- **Pure Functions**: No side effects or state management
+- **Single Purpose**: Each utility does one thing well
+- **Cross-Module Usage**: Designed to be imported anywhere in the codebase
+- **Performance First**: Optimized for use in hot paths

 ## Components